Better Health, Better Healthcare

-We should encourage virtual care as a means of making healthcare more accessible when it is otherwise difficult, especially in rural and remote areas.
+We should encourage virtual care as a means of making healthcare more accessible when it is otherwise difficult, especially in rural and remote areas (while being aware that it cannot replace in-person care in many cases).
 The agreed upon structure of teams should also include direct support (administration, scribes, data standardisation, eventually artificial intelligence) to reduce the administrative burden on doctors and allow them more time to see patients.

 Primary Care Teams should be multidisciplinary and be allowed to experiment with expanding scopes of practice.
 For example, nurse practitioners could integrate their work with physicians to make both more efficient and effective.
 We should encourage other professionals such as physiotherapists, occupational therapists, social workers, community and home care coordinators, and mental health workers to be part of primary care teams.
 Pharmacists’ scope of practice has been expanded recently and their integration into primary care teams should be examined.